-Within name school, the headteacher name is the senior manager and responsible for all staff.
+Within Crestwood Community School, the headteacher, Krista Dawkins, is the senior manager and responsible for all staff.
 If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should make the headteacher aware.